erikcameron/decorum/README.md

 because they stay out of the way.
 (It's not a comment on other implementations.
 The name just stuck.)

+## How it works
+When an object is decorated, Decorum extends its own `#method_missing` and `#respond_to_missing?` into the object's eigenclass.
+If no method is found on the original object, Decorum's method_missing will direct the message to the decorator chain, by way of a reference to the most recent decorator.

+As in GoF, Decorum decorators wrap another object to which they forward unknown messages.
+In both cases, all decorators other than the first wrap another decorator.
+Instead of wrapping the original object however, the first decorator in Decorum wraps an instance of Decorum::ChainStop.
+If a method reaches the bottom of the chain, this object throws a signal back up the stack to Decorum's `#method_missing`, which then calls `super.` (This is a throw/catch, _not_ an exception, which would be significantly slower.)
+Because `super` is called from the object's eigenclass, it will respect class-level (and higher) customizations of `#method_missing.`

+See the source for more details.

 ## Usage

 ### Helpers